 New Mexico’s Outdated Trapping Regulations and “Furbearers”

-Trapping is allowed on public lands (state, National Forest, or Bureau of Land Management lands) and is restricted by location only in the following ways:
+Except for a few areas near urban centers and ski resorts, trapping is allowed on public lands (state, National Forest, or Bureau of Land Management lands) and is restricted by location only in the following ways:

-- Traps must be marked either with the trapper’s name and address, or a trapper ID number (provided free by New Mexico Department of Game and Fish [NMDGF]).
+- Traps must be marked either with the trapper’s name and address, or a trapper/customer ID number (provided free by New Mexico Department of Game and Fish [NMDGF]).
 The state does not require that trappers share locations of their traps with state game wardens, land management authorities, or the public.

 - Trappers are not required to post warning signs on public lands so that people can protect their children and companion animals.